quintel/documentation/docs/main/direct-emissions.md

 title: Direct emissions
 ---

 The direct emissions method determines the greenhouse gas emissions of a scenario at the point where emissions are released.
 This method is available as an additional method alongside the default emissions method based on [primary demand](co2-main-principles#modelling-principles).
 This page explains the method principles and how it is implemented in the model.
+Go to [this page](../contrib/direct-emissions-method.md) for more details on the technical implementation of the method.

 :::warning Beta release
 The direct emissions method is currently in beta release.
 This means that it is being implemented incrementally and is subject to further improvement and refinement.
 Complete user output will first be available for national datasets and will later become availbale for regional (Dutch) datasets.
 Read more about how the method is currently implemented [here](#method-implementation).